A Nobel prize for being in two places at once

 A quantum computer for your desk, much less your mobile phone, is still many years away: in Wineland's laboratory in Boulder, Colorado, electrically charged atoms or ions are kept inside a trap by surrounding them with electric fields.
 The particles are isolated from the heat and radiation in their environment by performing the experiments in vacuum at extremely low temperatures.

-But some of the materials needed to build quantum devices have already been synthesized.
+But some of the materials needed to build quantum devices have already been synthesised.

 Some companies, like MagiQ in the U.S. and Swiss firm ID Quantique, are already selling quantum cryptography equipment that allows unhackable communication using the same fundamental theory.